 Interests: Food, Commodities/Commodification, Maritime Trade, Pacific Island ‘world’

 Fields: modern Middle East history, Syrian and Lebanese history, global migrations history, Arab diasporas, transnational activism and political culture

 Dissertation Title: The Global Levant: Making a Nation in the Syrian-Lebanese Diaspora, 1913-1939

 My dissertation studies Syrian and Lebanese political culture in the American mahjar (diaspora) during the interwar period.
 Tracing intellectual and activist networks between the Syrian and Lebanese communities in Sao Paulo, Buenos Aires, and New York City, the project is the first of its kind to triangulate the Levant’s colonies across three continents and explore the political culture they shared.
-The project documents and analyzes the Syrian diaspora’s political activism beginning with WWI, arguing that emigrants played a formative role in the construction of the modern Lebanese and Syrian states, as well as in the anti-colonial nationalist movements that emerged in Syria, Lebanon, and Palestine.
+The project analyzes the Syrian diaspora’s political activism beginning with WWI, arguing that emigrants played a formative role in the construction of the modern Lebanese and Syrian states, as well as in the anti-colonial nationalist movements that emerged in Syria, Lebanon, and Palestine.
 I then explore the emergence of a transnational patriotic culture in the diaspora’s periodical press.
 Using newspapers, club records, and correspondence circulated by Arab emigrants themselves, I ask new questions about the construction of political communities in the modern Middle East.